-He was lending his assistance to mother as she too descended the carriage, when a tall, and frightfully thin man emerged from beyond the heavy doors to greet us.
+He was lending his help to mother, as she too descended the carriage when a tall and frightfully thin man emerged from beyond the heavy doors to greet us.
 He was elderly, but well dressed, wearing a black shirt buttoned close to the neck, and deep grey trousers, with clean and polished black leather shoes.

-“His Majesty welcomes the Stone family to his abode, and hopes that you will have a pleasant stay.”
-He greeted with a deep bow as my mother lifted me from the carriage and placed me gently on the ground before her.
+“His Majesty welcomes the Stone family to his abode and hopes that you will have a pleasant stay.”
+He greeted me with a deep bow, as my mother lifted me from the carriage and placed me gently on the ground before her.

-I was immensely relieved to be free of the contraption, taking greedy lungfuls of the fresh night air, and tried to move my legs inconspicuously as they were stiff and complaining.
+It immensely relieved me to be free of the contraption, taking a greedy lungful of the fresh night air, and tried to move my legs inconspicuously, as they were stiff and complaining.

 “Where is the delightful fellow?”
-My father laughed, look passed the man and toward the door.
+My father laughed, looked passed the man and toward the door.